-The ovens have panels which have been coated with a special enamel that partly cleans itself.
+The ovens have side 'Cook & Clean' panels which have been coated with a special enamel that partly cleans itself.
 This does not stop all marks on the lining, but helps to reduce the amount of manual cleaning needed.

-The 'Cook & Clean' panels work better above 200 °C. If you do most of your cooking below this temperature, occasionally remove the panels and wipe with a lint free cloth and hot soapy water.
+These panels work better above 200 °C. If you do most of your cooking below this temperature, occasionally remove the panels and wipe with a lint free cloth and hot soapy water.
 The panels should then be dried and replaced and the oven heated at 200 °C for about one hour.
-This will make sure the 'Cook & Clean' panels are working effectively.
+This will ensure that the panels are working effectively.

-Do not use steel wool, oven cleaning pads, or any other materials that will scratch the surface.
+DO NOT use steel wool (or any other materials that will scratch the surface).